hcnoh/gail-pytorch/README.md

 ## Recent Works
 - The CUDA usage is provided now.
 - Modified some errors in GAE.
+- Modified some errors about horizon was corrected.

 ## Future Works
 - Search other environments to running the algorithms